-There is a beautiful Catholic practice of having a home blessed on the Feast of Epiphany.
+There is a beautiful Catholic practice of having a home blessed on the Feast of The Epiphany of the Lord.
 Wonderful way to start the year off as we continue the celebration of Christmas.

 The blessing truly brings CHRISTMAS to your home in a way that reminds everyone who enters that the world changed in Bethlehem two thousand years ago.

 If a priest or deacon can do the blessing–it’s the best!

 But the Church also has a rite for the blessing of the home by a layperson.
 The Father is the obvious person to lead the blessing.

 - Holy Water (get it at your parish)